wmhilton-stoplight/platform-docs/4.-documentation/Sidebar/d.table-of-contents.md

 #### Groups

 Groups are collapsible items containing items and other groups that all relate to the same subject matter.
-You can configure groups so they are clickable or you can use them as expanders only.
+You can configure groups so they're clickable or you can use them as expanders only.

-Dividers cannot be nested within a group.
+Dividers can't be nested within a group.

 #### Items

 Items are links to articles, APIs, and model files located within the project directory or external links to content outside of the documentation.

 * Use the `title` property to override the item's default title in the table of contents.
-* Use the `slug` property to customize the published URL for articles and APIs.
-Slugs do not change the appearance of the TOC, but enable you to remove the Stoplight stable ID from published URLs.
+* Use the `slug` property to customize the published URL of articles and APIs.
+Slugs don't change the appearance of the TOC, but enable you to remove the Stoplight stable ID from published URLs.
 You can also add a folder structure to published URLs.
 See [About Published URLs](../stoplight-urls.md#about-published-urls) for details.
 * Use the `uri` property to add a file URI or an external URL to the TOC.

 > **TIP**: The easiest way to get a file's URI in Studio is to right-click on the file, select **Copy Relative Path**, and then paste the contents into the JSON file.